-- 3.2.2.10 Where an application for a land use consent includes an activity subject to Rule 5.3.11 the following information will be required: - council building consent/archival data detailing the date of construction or approval for construction; or - where Council records are inadequate to determine the date of construction, or approval for construction, a report from a suitably qualified conservation architect detailing their professional opinion as to the date of construction may be required.
-This is only required where requested by the Council or its authorised delegate under Section 92 of the Resource Management Act 1991; and - information on the outcome of consultation with the local residents' association about the possible demolition of the building.
-The relevant associations are the Thorndon Society in Thorndon and the Mt Victoria Residents' Association in Mt Victoria, or if these organisations are no longer in existence, the organisation or organisations which the Council determines have a record of representing the public interest in relation to Thorndon and Mt Victoria. - 3.2.2.11 Any other information necessary to determine the effects of the proposal.
+- 3.2.2.10 Where an application for a land use consent includes an activity subject to Rule 5.3.6 the following information will be required: - council building consent/archival data detailing the date of construction or approval for construction; or - where Council records are inadequate to determine the date of construction, or approval for construction, a report from a suitably qualified conservation architect detailing their professional opinion as to the date of construction may be required.
+This is only required where requested by the Council or its authorised delegate under Section 92 of the Resource Management Act 1991; and - 3.2.2.11 Any other information necessary to determine the effects of the proposal.